Generating boundary conditions for a Boussinesq system: Numerical validations

-Denoting $\zeta_{{\rm max}}$ the maximum value of $\zeta$ we can compute $c$ as a function of $\zeta_{{\rm max}}$ and $\epsilon$.
+Denoting $\zeta_{{\rm max}}$ the maximum value of $\zeta$ we can compute $c$ as a function of $\zeta_{{\rm max}}$ and $\eps$.

 Once $c$ is computed, we solve the differential equation (\ref{EDOzeta}) with a high order numerical method in order to obtain our reference solution.
-We choose $\zeta_{{\rm max}}=1$ and $\mu = \epsilon = 0.3$ or $0.1$.
-We have checked that if we solve the Boussinesq system with this reference solution as an initial condition, with the Lax-Friedrichs scheme and periodic boundary conditions, then after one period the numerical result is the same as the initial condition up to first order accuracy.
+We choose $\zeta_{{\rm max}}=1$ and $\mu = \eps = 0.3$ or $0.1$.
+We have checked that if we solve the Boussinesq system with this reference solution as an initial datum, with the nonlocal Lax-Friedrichs scheme and periodic boundary conditions, the numerical results show a first order convergence: see Figures \ref{table_soliton1} and \ref{table_soliton2}.
+The space steps $\delta_x$ were computed as $\delta_x = L/n_x$, with $n_x = 400, 600, 800, 1000, 1200, 1400, 1600, 1800, 2000$.